beam-community/bamboo/README.md

 ## Testing

-You can use the `Bamboo.LocalAdapter` to make testing your emails a piece of cake.
+You can use the `Bamboo.TestAdapter` to make testing your emails a piece of cake.

 ```elixir
 # Use the Bamboo.LocalAdapter in your config/test.exs file